rezahabibi96/awesome-general-continual-learning/README.md

 ---

 ## Acknowledgements
-Inspired by awesome lists in continual learning and lifelong learning research:
+Inspired by awesome lists in continual learning: